 It’s probably not the best idea to take it undiluted as over time, such an acidic substance running down your throat could cause problems with acid reflux, and there is even the risk of the acid damaging your tooth enamel.
 So you’ll want to dilute ACV with water.

-Personally, I most often consume ACV by watering down a bottle down and taking ~2 teaspoons before meals since it has also been shown to help with digestion (it is evern highly recommended for those suffereing from SIBO.
-Do you homework however if you suffer from SBIO as treatment may vary based on your type.
+Personally, I most often consume ACV by watering down a glass of ~2 teaspoons ACV before meals since it has also been shown to help with digestion (it is even highly recommended for those suffering from SIBO.
+Do you homework, however, if you suffer from SBIO as treatment may vary based on your type.
 Be sure to see a professional for this!).
 Many apple cider vinegar enthusiasts also recommend using 1-2 teaspoons mixed with manuka honey in ten parts of water just before a meal.
 It does sound tasty…